datnguyenzzz/semantic-grep/README.md

-# Gemini Codebase Indexer With Persist Memory Extension
+# Codebase Indexer & Persistent Memory Extension (agent-mem)
+### Supported in Gemini CLI and Claude Code CLI

-A model-agnostic Gemini CLI extension and MCP server in **Go** providing local codebase indexing and semantic search.
+A model-agnostic, high-performance MCP server and indexer in **Go** providing local codebase indexing and semantic search for developer assistant CLIs.
 It uses **DuckDB** for metadata and a quantized **TurboQuant** vector index for 12x-compressed, 3000x-accelerated similarity search.

 ---